BenDilibertoStaffs/SEP-Review-System/README.md

 4. Run the command `docker-compose up --build --remove-orphans`

 This should start a single node of CockroachDB that can be used for development.

+Add the jdk17, start from restaurant-review.main
+Don't put a forward slash by user - that is automatically appended